Distilling the Leviathan: TranslateGemma for local deployment

 Where the claim should stop

-This article should not promise more than the artifacts prove.
 The Gamma bundle supports a translation distillation story.
-It does not, by itself, prove that laptop-scale models are broadly ready for coding and reasoning, and it does not show a full outcome-based reinforcement-learning pipeline end to end.
+It does not prove that laptop-scale models are broadly ready for coding and reasoning.
+It also does not show a full outcome-based reinforcement learning pipeline.

-That distinction matters.
-Distillation plus evaluation is already interesting.
-It shows that a compact local model can preserve much of a larger teacher's utility on a real task.
-That is enough to justify the title.
-It is not enough to smuggle in a much larger thesis.
+Distillation plus evaluation is enough here.
+The bundle shows that a compact local model can preserve much of a larger teacher's utility on a real task.
+The claim should stop there.

 Failure mode